System design interview guide

 Scaling the system

-- Separate clusters for prod vs staging.
+- Separate clusters for prod vs staging; optional per-tenant dedicated index for whales.

 Failure handling

-| Kafka lag grows | Scale consumers; throttle non-audit producers |
+| Kafka lag grows | Ingest delay minutes | Scale consumers; throttle debug producers |

-| Index cluster red | Circuit-open query; read-only mode |
+| Index cluster red | Search timeouts | Circuit-open query; read-only mode; shed non-critical |

-| Agent disk full | Drop oldest buffer for debug; alert loudly |
+| Agent disk full | Gaps in SIEM during incident | Drop oldest debug buffer first; alert on drop counters |

 API design